scoussens-nthplusio/trpc-shield/README.md

 #### `rules`

-A rule map must match your schema definition.
 All rules must be created using the `rule` function.

 ##### Limitations